Isma1Huz/frontend-final-phase/README.md

 - Register a new user by creating an account
 - Login to your new account
 - View recipes on the page and click on recipes to view details.
-- 'Like' a recipe to add it to your favourites list
+- 'Like' a recipe to add it to your favorites list
 - Click on your profile picture to view your details
-- Create recipes and view your favourites under your profile page.
+- Create recipes and view your favorites under your profile page.

 # Technologies Used
 The following have been used on this project: